menubar-apps/menubar-apps.github.io/_main/main.md

 # MacOS menu bar apps

-This is a project page of the github [organization](https://github.com/menubar-apps) which contains multiple MacOS application.
+This is a project page of the github [organization](https://github.com/menubar-apps) which contains multiple MacOS applications.
 Most of them are open-source so feel free to download them and boost your productivity!

 # Support